Townsend Bell: Return to IndyCar

 Despite earning a test with British American Racing at year's end, Bell returned to America where he replaced Mark Taylor for Panther Racing in the Indy Racing League IndyCar Series midway through 2004, and posted a best finish of fifth.
 He started one race as an injury replacement for Tomáš Enge in the same car in 2005.
-He made his first Indianapolis 500 appearance for Vision Racing in 2006, qualifying 15th and finishing 22nd.
+He made his first Indianapolis 500 appearance for Vision Racing in 2006, qualifying fifteenth and finishing 22nd.
 He returned to the IndyCar Series in 2008 driving the No. 23 car in events where Milka Duno was not scheduled to race.
-His best result in 2008 was an eighth-place finish at Richmond International Raceway in June.
+His best result in 2008 was an eighth place finish at Richmond International Raceway in June.
 He also was entered in a third team car in the Indy 500, where he qualified twelfth and finished tenth.

-In 2009, KV Racing Technology entered Bell in the Indy 500.
+In 2009, KV Racing Technology entered Bell in the Indy 500, engineered by Gerald Tyler.
 Bell was on a limited-month schedule but had an impressive race day, advancing from 24th on the grid up to the top five.
 Passing Team Penske's Will Power on the last restart, Bell impressed with a fourth-place finish.

-Bell posted his best Indianapolis 500 qualifying effort to date in 2011, racing for Sam Schmidt Motorsports.
+Bell posted his best Indianapolis 500 qualifying effort to date in 2011, racing for Sam Schmidt Motorsports, once again engineered by Tyler.
 By qualifying fourth fastest, he started the 95th running of the Greatest Spectacle in Racing on the inside of the second row.

-Bell finished 9th in the 2012 Indianapolis 500 with Sam Schmidt Motorsports.
+Bell finished ninth in the 2012 Indianapolis 500 with Sam Schmidt Motorsports, engineered by Tyler.
 His 2014 Indianapolis 500, back with KV Racing Technology in the No. 6 Robert Graham Dallara-Chevrolet, marked his eighth start in the event and seventh consecutive.

-He qualified 4th and led 12 laps in the 2016 Indy 500, racing for Andretti Autosport, before an incident on pit road during caution.
+He qualified fourth and led twelve laps in the 2016 Indy 500, racing for Andretti Autosport, before an incident on pit road during caution.
 He finished 21st.

-Bell is a color commentator for NBC Sports with lead anchor Leigh Diffey and fellow analyst Paul Tracy.
-Hobbs and Steve Matchett, analysts for NBC Sports’ Formula 1 coverage, occasionally rotate if Bell is on assignment.